This document demonstrates how to use various R packages to add

 HTML widgets in R enable interactive data visualizations directly within RMarkdown.

-is a powerful package for creating interactive
+leaflet is a powerful package for creating interactive

-maps in R. In this example, we use earthquake data (quakes
+maps in R. In this example, we use earthquake data (quakes)

 and map the locations with markers.